 8. Jantar Cilantro

 This strain is also highly resistant to bolting, making it an excellent choice for any herb garden.
-They say Santo and Jantar are to be the two slowest to bolt compared to the other different types of cilantro.

 These two are often used to grow and sell in shops or markets as their leaves will stay fresh and flavorful for longer.

-If you’re a big cilantro fan, these varieties might be a better choice, so you have a longer supply of fresh cilantro.
 Also, if you reside further north, where the summer days are longer, you may want these slower varieties so they can handle the increased sunlight.

 9. Delfino Cilantro

-Cilantro Delfino is the only type of cilantro that looks very different from all other types of cilantro.
-It looks more like dill or carrot leaves than parsley-like like most cilantro looks.
+It looks more like dill or carrot leaves than parsley-like, like most cilantro.
 This means the leaves are more fern-like with thinner tips.

-Cool fall and winter weather is perfect for growing Delfino Cilantro, a staple for summer salsa dishes.
-Because it yields so much more than other varieties, feel free to use cilantro to make homemade salsa instead of store-bought salsa.
+Because it yields so much more than other varieties, cilantro is used to make homemade salsa instead of store-bought salsa.

 As with other types of cilantro, the leaves and seeds are edible.
 For Delfino, the seeds are also a little less strong.